Application window for C-UAS technology evaluations

 - We would like to encourage manufacturers to work to original advertised time scales to be tested against the CPNI standard for Detect, Track and Identify (DTI) Technologies.

 - CPNI is actively monitoring Government advice on COVID-19.
 Our timeframes are currently continuing as planned, whilst incorporating Government advice as appropriate.
-This includes, for example, offering conference call alternatives to the standards presentation which has been postponed to Wednesday 25 March 2020.

 - If you would like more information please contact [email protected]